 Periareolar incision (around the nipple)

 This incision is located around the full circumference of the nipple.
-This approach is not preferred by both patients and surgeons.
+Both patients and surgeons do not prefer this approach.
 It can be technically difficult to achieve optimal implant placement with this incision.
 If patients have a combined breast lift with breast implants, the surgeon can achieve greater control as an inframammary incision will be performed simultaneously.
 The periareolar approach has a higher risk of affecting future breastfeeding ability.
 The incision is made around the areola at the border between the breast skin and the areola.
 This helps to minimise the visibility of the scar.
 The major drawback of this approach is the higher risk of altered nipple sensation and the risk of being unable to breastfeed.

 Tranaxillary incision (through the armpit)

 This approach is the least commonly used in the UK.
 The incision is made through natural skin folds in the armpit.
 This approach is only recommended for people at risk of excessive scarring, including keloid scars that commonly occur on the chest in dark-skinned people.
 This technique has a high risk of complications, and revision surgery rates are higher with the transaxillary approach.
 The incision must also avoid important nerves and blood vessels whilst achieving optimum implant placement.
 A channel is created from the armpit to the breast to insert the breast implant.
 Although the scar is virtually invisible as the incision is hidden within the armpit, it may still be visible, especially when people place their arms in certain positions.
 The approach may be recommended in some instances for women who would like to breastfeed their children and those with darker skin with a high risk of keloid scarring.
 This approach cannot be used for revision surgery.
 All breast revision surgery is carried out via the inframammary approach.
 The risk of complications with this approach outweighs the potential benefits, and our surgeons rarely perform this breast augmentation technique through the armpit.